-- 3.1.13 Based on data taken from the Waste Data Interrogator 2018, of the Construction, Demolition and Excavation (CD&E) waste dealt with in Hertfordshire in 2018, 38.6% was diverted from landfill, which equates to a 2.4% decrease from last year's figures, which were based on data obtained from the Waste Data Interrogator 2017. - 3.1.14 This is a low percentage and shows that the predominant form of management for CD&E waste remains as landfill.
-The 90% diversion target is to be achieved by 2026 and as such will be carefully monitored. - 3.1.15 It should be noted that the 90% diversion target contained within Target 7 above, has been obtained from national targets, which may be reviewed in the future.
+- 3.1.14 Based on data taken from the Waste Data Interrogator 2019, of the Construction, Demolition and Excavation (CD&E) waste dealt with in Hertfordshire in 2019, 37.7% was diverted from landfill, which equates to a 0.9% decrease from last year's figures, which were based on data obtained from the Waste Data Interrogator 2018. - 3.1.15 This is a low percentage, which has further declined across the previous two AMR periods, and shows that the predominant form of management for CD&E waste remains as landfill.
+The 90% diversion target is to be achieved by 2026 and as such will be carefully monitored. - 3.1.16 It should be noted that the 90% diversion target contained within Target 7 above, has been obtained from national targets, which may be reviewed in the future.

-Τ Table 10: Waste Core Strategy Target 8

-Target 8

-Respond to all development proposals which the Waste Planning

-Authority considers will significantly impact upon waste management

-facilities in Hertfordshire

-Relevant Indicator Relevant Strategic Objectives Related Policies

-IN8 SO5, SO6 5,2
+Target 8 Respond to all development proposals which the Waste Planning Authority considers will significantly impact upon waste management facilities in Hertfordshire Relevant Indicator Relevant Strategic Objectives Related Policies IN8 SO5, SO6 5,2

-- 3.1.16 During the period of this AMR, the Waste Planning Authority has responded to 143 planning applications.
-These have been identified from the ten District/Borough weekly planning application lists, where development falls into the following categories: - Planning applications for 10 units and above; - Applications for commercial and industrial development of more than 500 sq.m; - Car parks with more than 200 spaces; - Planning applications that fall within an Allocated Site, as identified in the Waste Site Allocations document - 3.1.17 Once the application is identified from the ten District and Borough weekly lists, the Waste Planning Authority locates the development proposal to determine its proximity to existing safeguarded waste management facilities (see Appendix 2 of this document for the full list of safeguarded waste management facilities).
+- 3.1.17 During the period of this AMR, the Waste Planning Authority has responded to 94 planning applications3.
+These have been identified from the ten District/Borough weekly planning application lists, where development falls into the following categories: - Planning applications for 10 units and above; - Applications for commercial and industrial development of more than 500 sqm; - Car parks with more than 200 spaces; - Planning applications that fall within an Allocated Site, as identified in the Waste Site Allocations document - 3.1.18 Once the application is identified from the ten District and Borough weekly lists, the Waste Planning Authority locates the development proposal to determine its proximity to existing safeguarded waste management facilities (see Appendix 2 of this document for the full list of safeguarded waste management facilities). - 3.1.19 Out of the applications responded to, none were considered to have a potential impact on a waste management facility in Hertfordshire. - 3.1.20 In such instances where there would be a considered impact, the Waste Planning Authority would have requested that mitigation measures be designed into the proposed developments in order to protect and screen the development from the waste activities occurring nearby. - 3.1.21 The responses are sent to the District and Borough councils with the aim that specific conditions be imposed (should these applications be permitted) or that the applicant takes necessary steps to conform with the Waste Planning Authority's requests.

-&lt;sup>4 It should be noted that this number does not include responses to Screening and Scoping Requests (as part of Environmental Impact Assessments), responses to requests for pre-planning application advice or responses to applications for the discharge of conditions (relating to Site Waste Management Plans only)
+3 It should be noted that this number does not include responses to Screening and Scoping Requests (as part of Environmental Impact Assessments), responses to requests for pre-planning application advice or responses to applications for the discharge of conditions (relating to Site Waste Management Plans only)